-A good Christmas party demands careful planning, especially this year when it may be one of the first events your company has hosted for a while so here are eight tips for easy Christmas party planning to ensure you have everything covered off.
+A good Christmas party demands careful planning so here are eight tips for easy Christmas party planning to ensure you have everything covered off.

 Objectives and Ownership